 Emergency ShelterSince its founding in 1969, Pine Street Inn has been a place of refuge to Boston’s homeless residents.
 Today, emergency shelter remains one of Pine Street’s core services, along with permanent, supportive housing, job training and street outreach.
-Seven hundred men and women come to Pine Street for shelter each night.
+Nearly seven hundred men and women come to Pine Street for shelter each night.

 Many come to Pine Street after losing their home and running out of family or friends to stay with.
 Others seek shelter after struggling on the street for weeks, months or even years.
 Whatever their story, they are welcomed as guests by Pine Street staff.

 Pine Street's shelters provides guests with food, clothing, health care and case management services.
 Pine Street provides more than 230,000 overnight beds over the course of a year.

 The Men’s Inn provides emergency shelter services to over 350 men each night.
 Guests typically receive a bed after meeting with a case manager, who will help them chart the next steps toward securing permanent or transitional housing, job training, substance abuse counseling or other needed services.

 In addition to a bed, the Men’s Inn offers guests two meals a day, shower and laundry facilities and a health clinic.

 From the Men’s Inn, many guests move on to one of Pine Street’s transitional programs.